chris-piwinsky/lambda_warmstartup/README.md

 # Warm Start

-Purpose of this project is to use Warm Start up to retrieve a value from lambda cache.
-However, for cold start up we want to pull the values from DynamoDB, or the originating URL (in this case just using example.com).
+Purpose of this project is to use Warm Start up to retrieve a value from lambda memory.
+However, for cold start up we want to pull the values from DynamoDB (if they exist), and finally from the originating API/Source (in this case just using example.com).

-Also, want to setup an invalidation of local cache.
+Also, want to setup an invalidation of the values in DynamoDB using TTL to simulate cache invaludation so can keep the data "fresh".
+In this example I use 24 hour ttl on my dynamodb table.

 I use a data lookup to recreate the lambda_function.zip file so any code change will be picked up when deployed